Kitware/CMake/Help/guide/tutorial/index.rst

 Import a CMake Project (Consumer)
 =================================

-This examples shows how a project can find other CMake packages that generate ``Config.cmake`` files.
+This example shows how a project can find other CMake packages that generate ``Config.cmake`` files.

 It also shows how to state a project's external dependencies when generating